ryanwonghc/ryanwonghc.github.io/_pages/landing.md

     - label: "Internships and Extracurriculars"
       url: "https://ryanwonghc.github.io/experiences/"
   caption: "Photo credit: [**wallpaperaccess**](https://wallpaperaccess.com/lake-tahoe)"
 excerpt: "Hi!
-This is my personal site containing information about myself, my internship and extracurricular experiences, as well as projects I have completed."
-excerpt: "The site uses a Jekyll themed template designed by mmistakes."
+This is my personal site containing information about myself, my internship and extracurricular experiences, as well as projects I have completed.
+The site uses a Jekyll themed template designed by mmistakes."
 ---